hazelcast/hazelcast-jet/site/docs/design-docs/018-kinesis-connectors.md

 Since there is no transaction support in Kinesis, the sink can't support exactly-once delivery.
 It can, however, support at-least-once processing.
-It does that by ensuring it flushes all data it has taken ownership of (taken from the `Inbox` is the more accurate, developer speak) out to Kinesis, before saving its snapshots.
+It does that by ensuring it flushes all data it has taken ownership of (taken from the `Inbox` is the more accurate "dev-speak") out to Kinesis, before saving its snapshots.

 A further reason why exactly-once support is not possible is the API used to implement the sink, the AWS SDK itself.
 It has internal retry